Is a student required to remain in Hillyer College for two years?

 Is there tutoring available in subjects?

 Yes.
-Hillyer College has its own Academic Strategies Department and an Academic Strategies Center.
+Hillyer College has its own Academic Strategies Department and a Study Center.
 Students go there for one-time or ongoing help in classes.
 Faculty and peer tutors are available, without charge, for this service.

 Do I have to reapply to the University at the end of two years, if I want to continue in one of the other six colleges or schools for a bachelor's degree?

-No. The University treats a Hillyer College student as if they were simply changing majors at the University.
-There are no applications but there is a Change of Major form that has to be completed by the student and his or her advisor.
+No. The University treats a graduating Hillyer College student as if they were simply changing majors at the University.
+There are no applications but there is a Change of Major form to be completed by the student and the Assistant Dean of Student Academic Services.

 If I decide to continue for my bachelor's degree elsewhere, will my credits transfer?